 Alternative Models (SBDM)

-A school may develop an alternate form of SBDM under the following process.
+A school may develop an alternate form of School-Based Decision Making (SBDM) under the following process.

 Process

+On or after January 1 and prior to March 1 of each calendar year, a school choosing to develop an alternative model for SBDM pursuant to KRS 160.345 shall submit a completed Alternative School-Based Decision Making Application through the Board to the Commissioner for consideration by the Kentucky Board of Education.
 Alternate models may address membership, organization, duties and responsibilities of the council.
 The alternate model shall be developed by a committee composed of representatives of parents, students, teachers and administrators.
 The composition of the committee shall be three (3) parents, three (3) teachers, one (1) student and one (1) administrator who shall be the Principal of the school.
 The parent representatives shall be appointed by the parent teacher organization.
 If no parent teacher organization exists at the school, then the parent representatives of the committee shall be elected under the procedures set out for electing parents to the school council.
 The student representative shall be appointed by the student government organization.
 If no student government organization exists at the school then the Principal shall appoint the student representative.
 The teacher representatives shall be elected by the teachers of the school.

 Approval